-HP5 PLUS hit shelves in late 1989, when it replaced HP5.
+HP5 PLUS hit shelves in late 1989 when it replaced the original HP5 formulation.
 Unlike Kodak Tri-X, which varies in film speed between formats, all HP5 PLUS formats have a native ISO of 400 – or if you prefer, ASA 400, DIN 27 or GOST 350.

 According to ILFORD:

 It’s interesting that ILFORD state that the film continues to provide “good results” when metered at up to EI 3200.
 My results suggest they could stretch this at least a couple of stops faster – more on that further down.
 Regarding HP5 PLUS’ different formats:

 HP5 PLUS 35mm film is provided on a 0.125mm/5-mil acetate base in 24 or 36 exposure DX-coded cassettes.
 Bulk reels in 17 and 30.5 meter (55 and 100ft) lengths can also be purchased.

 Medium format roll film is provided on a 0.110mm/4-mil clear acetate base with an anti-halation backing (which clears during development).
 It is currently available in 120 format lengths and has edge markings running from 1 to 19.

 HP5 PLUS in sheet format is provided on a 0.180mm/7-mil polyester base with an anti-halation backing (which clears during development).
 It is available in 4×5 and 8×10 standard large format sizes all year round, and in alternate dimensions during ILFORD’s annual month-long ULF window.

 I mentioned at the top of this article that HP5 PLUS (well, ILFORD HP), is seen by some as a response to Kodak’s Tri-X 400, so let’s clean that up first.